 In particular, the amount of revenue recognized from the Ministry and the LHIN requires some estimation.
-The Hospital has entered into accountability agreements (through its predecessor organizations) that set out the rights and obligations of the parties in respect of funding provided to the Hospital by the Ministry and the LHIN.
+The Hospital has entered into accountability agreements that set out the rights and obligations of the parties in respect of funding provided to the Hospital by the Ministry and the LHIN.
 The accountability agreements set out certain performance standards and obligations that establish acceptable results for the Hospital's performance in a number of areas.